 b.
 The applicant has satisfied any one of the following:

 1. GPA of at least 2.5 in an acceptable earned bachelor's degree,

 2. GPA of at least 2.75 in the last 60 semester units (90 quarter units) attempted;

 3. The applicant holds an acceptable post baccalaureate degree earned at an institution accredited by a regional accrediting association;

 c.
 The applicant was in good standing at the last institution of higher education attended.

 Master's applicants must satisfy admission requirements from both the major department and International Programs.

 - Must have a Bologna-compliant degree

 - Indian Schools: 3-year degree must be from a recognized and accredited institution with a Division I, NAAC grade of A. If this is not the case then the 3-year degree must be accompanied by a PGD from an institution that is accredited or recognized by the NAAC and/or AICTE.
 Or, a 3-year bachelor's degree and a 2-year Indian master's degree (with at least 50% in marks obtained) from NAAC accredited institution will be accepted.

-- If students have a WES (or approved foreign evaluation service evaluation) that indicates they have an equivalent to a U.S. bachelor's degree, HSU will honor the WES (or other) evaluation.
+- If students have a WES (or approved foreign evaluation service evaluation) that indicates they have an equivalent to a U.S. bachelor's degree, Humboldt will honor the WES (or other) evaluation.